 If after making changes these do not work correctly, we recommend clearing the cache of the site by clicking on Developers >> Refresh Cache:

 Last tip is that all SEO variables must be within the Percent sign "%".
-So this is correct %full_name%, but this is not full_name.

 This is because All SEO variables on the system are handled with the %% meta-characters.